IgniteUI/help-topics/topics/02_Controls/igMap/03_Configuring/01_Features/01_igMap_Configuring_Visual_Features.md

 This code example shows how to configure a custom marker template in the context of geographical symbol series.
 Configuring custom markers for geographic shape series is identical.
 Other map series types do not display markers and custom markers are irrelevant.

-The example employs a helper widget called `SimpleTextMarkerTemplate` from the Ignite UI created in order to simplify using custom markers.
+The example employs a helper widget called `SimpleTextMarkerTemplate` from the %%ProductName%% created in order to simplify using custom markers.
 The widget has several options for configuring the tooltip’s appearance.

 ### Code